DrMarkusVoss/MultiMidiSequencer/README.md

 This makes the Beat Buddy play the drum pattern defined in the file `./DrumSeqPatterns/basic_drum_2.sdp` at a tempo of 80 bpm.

 ## Example with a SW synth like e.g. the Korg native SW synths
 Instead of selecting a real MIDI output port, you have to create a virtual SW output port.
-This will be created with by giving the additional argument `--virtualout True` to the command line tool like this:
+This will be created by giving the additional argument `--virtualout True` to the command line tool like this:
 ```
 python3 multimidiseq.py -m ./DrumMidiMappings/BeatBuddy.dmm ./DrumSeqPatterns/basic_drum_2.sdp -virtualout True
 ```